 Most garnishments require that the creditor obtain a court judgment first.
 That requires your creditor to file a lawsuit against you.
 If you're being sued, you'll be served official papers and receive letters from attorneys and court notices.

 If your creditor or debt collector gets a judgment against you, the next step is filing paperwork to start the garnishment process.
 You'll be notified of this as well.
 These notices will say something like "Notice of Intent to Levy" or "Notice of Intent to Garnish."
 While it can be stressful to be served papers and receive these types of notices, it's important to review them carefully.
 You typically have a limited amount of time to respond.

-If you do reach the point where your creditor has asked the court to garnish your wages or your bank account, there are several things you can do to stop the process and maybe even turn it to your advantage.
+If you do reach the point where your creditor has asked the court to garnish your wages or your bank account, there are several things you can do to stop a garnishment and maybe even turn the situation to your advantage.

 Talk to Your Creditor

-Even at that late date, after the court has entered the judgment, many creditors will often agree to hold up on the garnishment if you enter into a payment arrangement.
+Even at that late date, after the court has entered the judgment, many creditors will agree to stop the garnishment if you enter into a payment arrangement.

 File a Bankruptcy Case

 Filing a bankruptcy case will also stop a garnishment.
 In most bankruptcy cases, an injunction called an automatic stay goes into effect when a bankruptcy is filed.
-This injunction stops most collection activity including calls and letters.
-It also stops most lawsuits and garnishments.
+This injunction stops most collection activity, including calls and letters, and most lawsuits and garnishments.
 It may be possible for the creditor to ask the bankruptcy court to lift the automatic stay to allow the garnishment to continue, but the court will only allow that under certain special circumstances.